Trask, No. 9 Florida handle FCS’s Towson in Swamp, 38-0

 THE TAKEAWAY

-Florida: Clearly has issues along the offensive line, which could prove problematic against the more dangerous Tigers: Auburn and LSU.
+Florida: The team’s woeful offensive line has to play better against the more dangerous Tigers: Auburn and LSU.
 Auburn’s dynamic duo of Derrick Brown and Marlon Davidson will provide the first test.

 POLL IMPLICATIONS